 The applications of echo are

 (i) Dolphins use the technique of echolocation to locate their ways as they cannot see from their eyes.
-From the reflected sound they can understanding if there is any object before it.
-Thus by using this technique it hunt its prey.
+From the reflected sound they can understanding if there is an object before it.
+Thus by using this technique it hunts its prey.

-(ii) In medical field, doctors use this technique in cardiography, sonogram and many other medical diagnosis.
+(ii) In the medical field, doctors use this technique in cardiography, sonogram and many other medical diagnoses.